-We consent to the reference to our firm under the captions "Selected Consolidated Financial Data" and "Experts" and to the use of out report dated March 12, 2004, except for Note 9 "Changes in Capitalization" as to which the date is April 30, 2004, in Amendment No. 3 to the Registration Statement (Form S-1 No. 333-113760) and related Prospectus of Digirad Corporation for the registration of shares of its common stock.
+We consent to the reference to our firm under the captions "Selected Consolidated Financial Data" and "Experts" and to the use of our report dated March 12, 2004 in Amendment No. 2 to the Registration Statement (Form S-1 No. 333-113760) and related Prospectus of Digiral Corporation for the registration of shares of its common stock.